LIVE MASTERCLASS: 7 Strategies For Parents To Help Your Child Earn $100,000 College Scholarships & Ace The New 2024 Digital SAT. Enroll Free!

 If you are stuck on a particularly tough question, do not spend more than a minute trying to figure out the answer.
 Make an educated or blind guess, flag it as a question to return to if you have more time at the end of the test section, and move on to the next question.

-As long as you have a good system in place for flagging questions that you don’t answer right away, and you are careful to mark your answers in the correct spot on your answer sheet, you should feel free to skip around to different questions within a test section.
+As long as you have a good system in place for flagging questions that you don’t answer right away, you should feel free to skip around to different questions within a test section.
+The digital SAT makes this even easier by incorporating a dedicated “Mark for Review” tool.

 The questions are not in order from easiest to hardest, so there is a good chance that there will be many questions that are easier and less time consuming near the middle and end of any given section.
 Answer these questions that you have a greater chance of answering correctly first, and then return to the tougher questions with your leftover time.